BrawlRank

 BrawlRank is the most comprehensive Brawl Stars tier list aggregator on the web.
 Instead of relying on a single creator's opinion or one data source, BrawlRank combines rankings from 9 independent sources across three categories: empirical data platforms that track win rates and pick rates from the world's top 200 players, professional players and content creators who bring competitive expertise and tournament-level insight, and community voting platforms that capture the broader playerbase's perception of brawler strength.

-The result is a single, objective meta ranking for every brawler in Brawl Stars, updated weekly to reflect balance patches, meta shifts, and new brawler releases.
-BrawlRank currently tracks all 101 brawlers across 6 tiers (S through F), with each brawler's score calculated as a weighted average from all available sources.
+The result is a single, objectivity-driven meta ranking for every brawler in Brawl Stars, updated weekly to reflect balance patches, meta shifts, and new brawler releases.
+BrawlRank currently tracks all 104 brawlers across 6 tiers (S through F), with each brawler's score calculated as a weighted average from all available sources.

 Why aggregation matters